RadiantLabs/microgrid-appliance-analysis/README.md

 - FIXES:

-  - fix Available Capacity
+  - [x] fix Available Capacity
-  - min percent of charge for the batttery -> make a field.
+  - [x] min percent of charge for the batttery -> make a field.
 Default it 52.46135.
-    - Total Unmet Load -> Original Unmet Load
+    - [x]Total Unmet Load -> Original Unmet Load
-    - Additional Unmet Load
+    - [x] Additional Unmet Load
-    - When battery state of charge floor is first hit (as percent specified by user - 52.46135%), then take the energy content from the battery (29.97862).
+    - [x] When battery state of charge floor is first hit (as percent specified by user - 52.46135%), then take the energy content from the battery (29.97862).
 This is a homerStats() calculation

+* Min State of chart is fragile.
+Find a more robust way of finding the floor
 * Load Curves
   - Reference Lines: http://recharts.org/en-US/examples/LineChartWithReferenceLines
 * Calculate appliance loads based on usage factors